Financial-Times/delivery-varnish/runbooks/runbook.md

-# UPP - Publish varnish
+# UPP - Delivery Varnish

 Delivery varnish is the main entry point in the delivery cluster.
 It performs authentication when needed, caching, and routes traffic to the cluster's applications.